|Email JuliusDownload CV|

 Julius is an active member of APAA (Association of the Promotion of Arbitration in Africa) With the headquarters in Yaounde, Cameroon.
 The association promotes arbitration by arranging and running conferences, colloquium, creating and providing internships and trainings on Arbitration and mediation across Africa.

-Julius spoke at a breakfast meeting organised by White and Case Solicitors LLP on the 29/06/2016 on Africa.
+Julius has been invited to speak at and chaired breakfast and other meetings organised by White and Case Solicitors LLP and other Big City Law Firms on Arbitration in Africa.
 He spoke about OHADA and how it has influenced arbitration in Africa.
 The opportunities and challenges, mentioning the recently signed agreement between ICC and OHADA as a really positive thing.
-Julius spoke about the recent Getma International v.
-Republic of Guinea case and pointed out that the court was correct to set aside the award.
+Julius spoke about the Getma International v.
+Republic of Guinea case.
 He spoke about the work of APAA in promoting arbitration in Africa.
-Julius said Brexit was a very bad idea but it has both positive and negative consequences for Africa but not for long.
+Julius said Brexit was a bad idea but it has both positive and negative consequences for Africa.
 It will be business as usual in most of Africa and a small shock to countries whose currencies are pegged to the Euro.

 French and English